Xewdy444/CF-Clearance-Scraper/README.md

 ## Usage
 > [!NOTE]
-> If headless mode isn't working for you, try using headed mode or the [nodriver version](https://github.com/Xewdy444/CF-Clearance-Scraper/tree/nodriver).
+> If headless mode isn't working for you, try using headed mode or the [Zendriver version](https://github.com/Xewdy444/CF-Clearance-Scraper/tree/zendriver).

 > [!WARNING]
 > Depending on the user agent used, it may affect your ability to solve the Cloudflare challenge.